Souslin quasi-orders and bi-embeddability of uncountable structures

 \subsubsection{Polish spaces}

 A topological space is \markdef{perfect} if it has no isolated points; it is \markdef{zero-dimensional} if it has a basis of clopen sets.
-A \markdef{Polish space} is a separable, completely metrizable topological space.
-If the spaces \( X_n \) (\( n \in \omega \)) are Polish, then so is \( \prod_n X_n \) with the product topology.
+A \markdef{Polish space} is a separable, completely metrizable topological space; a \markdef{Polish metric space} is a complete \emph{metric} space that is separable.
+If the spaces \( X_n \) (\( n \in \omega \)) are Polish metric, then so is \( \prod_n X_n \) with the product topology.
 Since any countable set with the discrete topology is Polish, then the \markdef{Cantor space} \( \pre{\omega}{2} \) and the \markdef{Baire space} \( \pre{\omega}{\omega} \) are Polish: a countable dense set is given by the sequences that are eventually constant, and a complete metric for them is given by \( d ( x , y ) = 2^{-n} \) if \( n \) is least such that \( x ( n ) \neq y ( n ) \) and \( d ( x , y ) = 0 \) if there is no such \( n \).
 This metric is in fact an ultrametric, so the balls are clopen and hence these spaces are zero-dimensional.
 Recall that a metric \( d \) on a space \( X \) is called \markdef{ultrametric} if it satisfies the following strengthening of the triangular inequality: \( d ( x , y ) \leq \max \set{d ( x , z ) , d ( z , y ) } \) for all \( x , y , z \in X \).
 The space \( \pre{\omega}{2} \) is the unique (up to homeomorphism) nonempty compact zero-dimensional perfect Polish space, and \( \pre{\omega}{\omega} \) is the unique (up to homeomorphism) nonempty zero-dimensional perfect Polish space in which all compact subsets have empty interior~\cite[Theorems 7.4 and 7.7]{Kechris:1995zt}.
 Any two uncountable Polish spaces are Borel isomorphic~\cite[Theorem 15.6]{Kechris:1995zt} and since many questions in descriptive set theory are invariant under Borel isomorphism, it is customary to use \( \R \) to denote any uncountable Polish space.